Excel is very simple, right?

 These 13 advanced excel formulas with examples will help you transform lengthy mundane, manual tasks into a few seconds of work.

-Every professional should have these advanced excel formulas on their fingertips to save their own precious time, and to make efficient use of their time.
+Every professional should have these advanced excel formulas at their fingertips to save their own precious time, and to make efficient use of their time.

-So without further ado, let’s get started with advanced excel formulas list.
+So without further ado, let’s get started with the advanced excel formulas list.

 Syntax: =CONCATENATE(string1, [string2, ...])

 Concatenate allows you to combine the values of several cells into one.